 ANSWER: The correct answer is # 2.
 CLL is a cancer of the B cells.
 Therefore, it is both a leukemia and lymphoma.
 The cancer cells accumulate in the blood, making it leukemia with high lymphocyte counts.
 However, they only proliferate or reproduce in the nodes, bone marrow, and the spleen.
 They cannot reproduce in the blood.

-BASICS: Types of CLL Treatment – This month, we begin describing broad therapy categories.
+BASICS: Types of CLL Treatment – Chemo-immunotherapy (CIT)

-Chemo-immunotherapy (CIT) used to be the primary treatment for CLL.
-Today, depending on which CLL expert you consult, there would be no role or a very limited role for only a few frontline patients.
-Sadly, it is being used often in the community.
+This month we begin describing broad therapy categories with the topic of Chemo-immunotherapy (CIT).
+Depending on which CLL expert you consult, there would be no role or a very limited role for only a few frontline patients.
+Sadly, it is being used too often in the community.
 It consists of chemo drugs that damage the cell’s DNA and non-specifically kill anything that grows quickly, such as cancer cells, skin, hair, gut, and normal blood cells.
 In CLL, common drugs are fludarabine (F), cyclophosphamide (C), bendamustine (B), and chlorambucil.
-Chemo is more effective when combined with immunotherapy (IT).
-Usually, a monoclonal antibody (mAb): rituximab (R) or obinutuzumab (Gazyva) that targets a specific marker (CD20) found only on CLL and normal B cells.
-Common CITs are FCR, BR and chlorambucil, and obinutuzumab.
+Chemo is more effective when combined with immunotherapy (IT), usually a monoclonal antibody (mAb) such as rituximab (R) or obinutuzumab (Gazyva).
+These target a specific marker (CD20) found only on CLL and normal B cells.
+Common CIT combinations are FCR, BR and chlorambucil plus obinutuzumab.
 There is NO role for chemotherapy alone to treat CLL, though that too is still used by some hematologists.
 Studies proved that ibrutinib is superior to both FCR and BR, making the role of CIT even more limited.